CASE STUDY 3

 Case Study 3

-They decided that mediation would be the best way forward for them to sort out their problems and to minimize the impact on the children.
+Ian and Sarah were considering their divorce, and what would happen to their two children after the process was complete.
+They decided that mediation would be the best way forward for them to sort out their problems and to minimise the impact on the children.
+They had both read through the information on our website and we had spoken to each of them on the phone about mediation.

 Case Study 3 of Family Mediation Claire and Nathan